JohnHenryEden/java-sandbox/README.md

 Runs any Java code snippet, within a single class.
 Well, not any right now, meybe in the future.

 ### Development guide
-- Fist do `npm install` in both directory
+- First do `npm install` in both directory

 - Backend run: go to `java-sandbox-back` directory and do `node server.js` in cli;